learning-zone/java-basics/README.md

 ## Q. ***What is Classloader in Java?
 What are different types of classloaders?***

 The **Java ClassLoader** is a part of the Java Runtime Environment that dynamically loads Java classes into the Java Virtual Machine.
 Java code is compiled into class file by javac compiler and JVM executes Java program, by executing byte codes written in class file.
 ClassLoader is responsible for loading class files from file system, network or any other source.

-**Types of ClassLoader**
+**Types of ClassLoader:**

-**a) Bootstrap Class Loader**: It loads standard JDK class files from rt.jar and other core classes.
+**a) Bootstrap Class Loader**:

+It loads standard JDK class files from rt.jar and other core classes.
 It loads class files from jre/lib/rt.jar.
 For example, java.lang package class.

-**b) Extensions Class Loader**: It loads classes from the JDK extensions directly usually `JAVA_HOME/lib/ext` directory or any other directory as java.ext.dirs.
+**b) Extensions Class Loader**:

+It loads classes from the JDK extensions directly usually `JAVA_HOME/lib/ext` directory or any other directory as java.ext.dirs.

-**c) System Class Loader**: It loads application specific classes from the CLASSPATH environment variable.
+**c) System Class Loader**:

+It loads application specific classes from the CLASSPATH environment variable.
 It can be set while invoking program using -cp or classpath command line options.

 <div align="right">
     <b><a href="#table-of-contents">↥ back to top</a></b>